-Boy, 17, who died in Bournemouth beach tragedy identified by police
+Bournemouth beach victim, 17, was talented young chef, say ‘heartbroken’ family

 “There are no words to describe the hole she has left in all of our hearts but we will remember her every day for the rest of our lives.”

-Two teenagers have been hailed heroes after they helped bring a man struggling in the water to safety.
+Two teenagers have been hailed as heroes after they helped bring a man struggling in the water to safety.
 Iona Hunter, 14, and Kaiden Andre, 15, said they swam out to help a young man and young woman.

 “The man was struggling, so me and Kaiden both put his weight on our shoulders to help keep him afloat,” The Times quotes Ioana as saying.